KMFeye/BACON/README.md

 # C3PacBio
-# A Comprehensive and Reproducible Nextflow Pipeline for Bacterial Genome Analysis using PacBio Unaligned BAM Files (If you have a different bam, contact me or see future updates)
+# A Comprehensive and Reproducible Nextflow Pipeline for Bacterial Genome Analysis using PacBio Unaligned BAM Files

 This repository contains a robust, end-to-end Nextflow pipeline for the complete analysis of bacterial genomes from PacBio HiFi sequencing data.
 It is designed for ease of use, reproducibility, and scalability.